 The severity of the opioid and heroin crisis can be mapped to a very specific pattern of spreading.
 Before the 2000’s, opioids were less widely used, but began being abused in the southwestern United States.
 From 2000 to 2015, usage exploded, likely owing to a growth in manufacturers along with doctors prescribing it.
 The areas most prominently affected are the Southwest, Appalachian, and New England regions of the country.

 We also know that in the 1960’s roughly 4 out of 5 heroin addicts began with heroin, but by 2000, 3 out of 4 heroin addicts began with prescription opioids.
 We know that the only way these drugs could be entering the streets is through illegally diverting or through over prescribing.
 Studies have shown that the majority of people who have abused a pain reliever in 2016 gained access to it through a friend or relative, with the second most common reason being prescribed through a doctor.
 What this tells us is that there is an over saturation problem, with too many pills being left available after a doctor has prescribed them.
-Because of this issue, many individuals have decided to purchase urine test cups and saliva drug tests in order to monitor those living in their home if they think they are using.

 Drug Enforcement Today